 - They keep track of time and monitor the pace of activities for the project.
 Collaborators make time for the activities the project requires, such as consultation, hearing from contributors, making decisions, and other processes.

 - They communicate openly and frequently.
 Collaboration’s most important activity is communication.
 There should be lots of it and both formal and informal channels of communication should be used.
 Meetings, teleconferences and videoconferences contribute just as much to collaboration success as hallway or cubicle conversations, IM chat, and wiki page discussions.

 - They are dedicated to the project which has a defined purpose.
 A collaborative project always has a unique goal—one that no individual could accomplish alone.
 The people involved know what needs to be achieved and they orient their efforts towards achieving it.
 If they get a sense that their ideas are out of line with the project or out of the project’s scope, they raise their concerns appropriately and the group can gain renewed clarity.

 - They have the skills and resources required, or obtain them.
 Each person brings specific skills and resources to the project, and that special combination of leadership, communications, efforts, investment and other resources is what supplies the energy to accomplish the goals.
 If any of the resources required are missing, the team acknowledges the gap and fills it.

 These are just a few of many factors that contribute to collaboration success and great projects.
 If you would like to use a tool to identify the success factors for your project in detail, there is a helpful questionnaire available on the Wilder Research Web site.
 Be sure to add your comments below.
 Your feedback is always welcome.

 With many thanks to Roberto Blizzard, Vegan Yoga Dude, for the inspiration for this post which originated in the video he posted to Facebook.
-Roberto kindly gave his permission to use a screen capture and link to his video here.
+Roberto kindly gave his permission to use a screen capture here.
 You are an angel collaborator, Roberto!